Queen Mary 2: Special cruises

 On 10 January 2007, Queen Mary 2 started her first world cruise, circumnavigating the globe in 81 days.
-On 20 February, she met her fleet-mate, Queen Elizabeth 2, also on her 2007 world cruise, in Sydney harbour.
+On 20 February, she met her fleet-mate, Queen Elizabeth 2, also on her 2007 world cruise, in Sydney Harbour.
 This is the first time two Cunard Queens had been together in Sydney since the original Queen Mary and Queen Elizabeth served as troop ships in 1941.
 Despite the early arrival time of 5:42 am, the Queen Mary 2s presence attracted so many viewers that the Sydney Harbour Bridge and Anzac Bridge were blocked.
 With 1,600 passengers leaving the ships in Sydney, Cunard estimated the stopovers injected more than $3 million into the local economy.

 On 10 January 2012, the ship embarked on a three-month world cruise from Southampton, travelling south and then east around Africa, a first ever circumnavigation of Australia, to Japan, then back to Southampton along the south coastline of Eurasia and through the Suez Canal.

 Three years after the first Cunard Royal Rendezvous on the same date, Queen Mary 2 met up with and the then brand-new for another Royal Rendezvous in New York City on 13 January 2011. and made a tandem crossing of the Atlantic for the event.
 All three ships met in front of the statue of Liberty at 6:45 pm for Grucci fireworks.
 The Empire State Building was lit up in red to mark the event.
-On 5 June 2012, the three met again, but this time in Southampton to celebrate the Diamond jubilee of Queen Elizabeth II.
+On 5 June 2012, the three met again, but this time in Southampton to celebrate the Diamond jubilee of Elizabeth II.

 Queen Mary 2 has rendezvoused with ocean rowing teams in the middle of the Atlantic.
 On 30 July 2010 she met up with Artemis Investments, whose rowing crew were Don Lennox, Livar Nysted, Ray Carroll, Leven Brown.
 Carroll had been a former engineer and was patched through via marine VHF radio and Queen Mary 2's public address system to speak to the captain and crew.
 On 26 September 2013 Queen Mary 2 resupplied solo-rower Mylène Paquette and her vessel Hermel with a replacement satellite phone, drogue anchor and groceries.
 Queen Mary 2 changed her course by 20 degrees and only added 14 nmi to the overall distance of the crossing.

 The RMS Queen Mary 2 visiting Sydney Harbour, Cape Breton Island, on 1 October 2016.